What Is the Best Manure Compost for Gardens? The Scoop on Poop

 • Fresh sheep manure is about 32% organic matter, has .7% nitrogen, .3% phosphorus, and .9% potassium, and is 66% moisture.
 To add .2 pounds of nitrogen to our 100 square foot garden we would need to add 40 pounds of manure with no bedding or 50 pounds with bedding included.
 Dried sheep manure is 4% nitrogen, 1.4% phosphorus, and 3.5% potassium, so we’d need only 10 pounds per 100 square feet.

 • Fresh chicken manure, sometimes called hen dressing, is 25-45% organic matter, has 1.1% nitrogen, .8% phosphorus, and .5% potassium, and is 55-75% moisture.
 Add 30 pounds of it, including bedding, to a 100-square-foot bed to get .2 pounds of nitrogen.
 Composted, it would have less nitrogen, so you’d need 70 pounds.
-Because of its tendency towards alkalinity, poultry manure is unsuitable for lime-hating (ericaceous) plants, such as rhododendrons, azaleas, camellias, blueberries, and heathers.
+Because it tends towards alkalinity, poultry manure is unsuitable for lime-hating (ericaceous) plants, such as rhododendrons, azaleas, camellias, blueberries, and heathers.

 horse poop - road apples - horse manure